-Whoever is looking for a very special virtual keyboard for Android will find one here.
-SwiftKey works wonderfully with tablets, and if you simply want a good Android keyboard, it offers intuitive operation, very good spell check and word recognition.
+If you are looking for a very special virtual keyboard for Android, you will find one here.
+SwiftKey works wonderfully with tablets, and if you simply want a good Android keyboard, it offers intuitive operation, very good spell checking and word recognition.

-There are plenty of great weather apps available that are more accurate and better looking than the ones that come pre-installed on your Android device, so they are worth checking out.
+There are plenty of great weather apps available.
+Some are more accurate and better looking than the ones that come pre-installed on your Android device, so they are worth checking out.